 Hiding Everything in a Guest Room or Closet

 If you’re hurrying to straighten up your home before a showing, resist the temptation to throw furniture and boxes in a guest room or closet.
 Unlike when you have guests over, potential buyers will actually want to look through rooms and closets to get an idea of the space.
 Make sure your home is cleaned out and organized.
-If you need somewhere to stash your stuff, you can always rent a self storage unit!
+If you need somewhere to stash your stuff, you can always rent local storage units now!

 Covering Up Natural Light